theunta/tic-tac-toe/README.md

 Includes a game reset button and light mode toggle button

+Has a random (1 of 3) fact splash text on the first load of the website

 ## :computer: [Click here](https://theunta.github.io/tic-tac-toe/) to see my live project!
 ## ✏️ Planning & Problem Solving
 ### **Requirements**